cgeyskens/phd/ip-proteomics/docs/notes.md

 V- Redo now all the analyses with MinDet and also add the protein_ID in the IP proteins for further followup in the annotations from UniProt.
 V- Also checked if parameter -gen-spec-lib does something different and its not the case/
-- Also add the UniProt (NOT IN annotation, like the paper Chan et al. 2025)
-- Make the ComplexHeatmap with all the annotations (UniProt, Sorokina, Van Oostrum, SynGO)
-- Perform GO analysis (ClusterProfiler, SynGO)
+- Also add the UniProt (NOT IN annotation, like the paper Chan et al. 2025) V- Make the ComplexHeatmap with all the annotations (UniProt, Sorokina, Van Oostrum, SynGO) V- Perform GO analysis (ClusterProfiler, SynGO): only necessary for GPR37L1 V- Crossreference VCAM1 IP & GPR37L1 IP in nice UpSetPlot V- Check whether all your protein are at least in 3/4 in 1 condition.
-- Perform check of Dan's filter (ID in 4 replicates in one condition)
-- Crossreference VCAM1 IP & GPR37L1 IP in nice UpSetPlot